Mental Health Telehealth Consultations

 If medication is deemed necessary, our doctors can discuss this with you and provide prescriptions where clinically appropriate.

-We offer bulk billing for patients with a valid Australian Health Care Card.
+We offer bulk billing for our GP consultations for patients with a valid Australian Health Care Card.
 For patients with a Medicare card but without a Health Care Card, a private fee applies (rebates available).
+For consultations with our psychologists, we charge a private fee, and you will receive $145 Medicare rebate with each session.
 Please visit our pricing page for details.

 Bulk billing means that you will not have any out-of-pocket expenses for your consultation if you have a valid Health Care Card.
 Medicare will cover the cost of the consultation directly.